bertofurth/Seagate-Central-Utils/motion/README-motion.md

 starts up.

 #### Movies
-"motion" has the ability to generate movie files of detected events.
-I would suggest *not* enabling this feature as it consumes a great deal of CPU.
+"motion" has the ability to generate movie files of detected events using the "movie_output on" configuration file setting.
+I would suggest *not* enabling this feature as it consumes a great deal of CPU resources.

-When the CPU is overloaded, motion will deliberately "cut" frames from a generated movie file which means that a generated movie might end up being just one "still" frame shown for the entire length of the video!
+When the CPU is overloaded, motion will deliberately "cut" frames from a generated movie file which means that a generated movie may end up being just one "still" frame shown for the entire length of the video!

 #### mask settings
 It's possible to block out portions of the field of view in motion by using the mask_file, mask_privacy and smart_mask_speed settings.
 These features consume significant CPU resources.
 If possible, try to avoid turning these on.

+#### rotation using 90 or 270 degrees
+Motion has a feature that allows you to rotate or flip an image on an axis before it is saved or streamed.

+If you use these features then try to avoid using the "rotate 90" or "rotate 270" settings as they cause a significant amount of extra CPU load. "rotate 180", or using the "flip_axis" setting to flip an image vertically or horizontally are much less CPU intensive.

 ### False positives
 You will likely need to dedicate a significant amount of time